 EU pet passports and veterinary certificates must first be legalised by the veterinary service where the vet is registered.
 You can find more information on the website of the Netherlands Food and Consumer Product Safety Authority (NVWA).

-If you want to use an EU pet passport in a country that is a member of the Apostille Convention, you must always have it legalised first by the Consular Service Centre (CDC) at the Ministry of Foreign Affairs.
-Then take the pet passport to the district court for an apostille.
+After this, if the pet passport is for use in a country that is a member of the Apostille Convention, go to the district court for an apostille.